tommclark/setap-documentation/docs/source/howtoinstall.rst

 4. The project should now be running on your browser.

-If the project is not running correctly, you can try the following commands:
+If the project is not running correctly, you can try the following commands or enable developer mode on your machine:

 .. code-block:: console